YasmineLAKRIB/USTHB-Exams-/README.md

 This is a space where you can contribute just by adding USTHB's Exams ,whatever the specialty and the year .

  #Usage
  In order to be able to add your documents :
--documents should be on the format world of PDF .
+- Documents should be on the format world of PDF .
--using a Scanner with the pc , or converte photos with the app Notebloc using a phone .
+- Using a Scanner with the pc , or converte photos with the app Notebloc using a phone .

 #Tasks
-- Add USTHB's exams with the correction if available -Specify the year and the speciality of each subject -invite your friend to contribute
+- Add USTHB's exams with the correction if available
+- Specify the year and the speciality of each subject
+- Invite your friend to contribute